 Root canal treatment is a dental procedure designed to save a severely inflamed or infected tooth by removing the damaged or infected pulp within the tooth’s root canal system.
-Rather than extracting the tooth entirely, this restorative treatment allows you to salvage your natural tooth while eliminating pain and preventing further infection.
+Rather than extracting the tooth entirely, this restorative treatment allows you to keep your natural tooth while eliminating pain and preventing further infection.
 The procedure involves cleaning the canal system, disinfecting it, and sealing it to protect against future bacterial invasion.

-• Discoloration or darkening of the tooth
+- Darkening or discoloration of the tooth

-• Swelling and tenderness in nearby gums
+- Swelling or tenderness in the nearby gums

 The Root Canal Procedure